-- Position the seam to one side of the bucket base and pin right sides together, matching your marking points.
+- Position the seam to one side of the bucket base and pin the right sides together, matching your marking points.
 Join seams with a straight stitch.
 Press to “lock” stitches in place.
 Clip every 3/8″ to 1/2″ to allow for a smooth curve.

-- Repeat the process to join the lining; leaving a small opening at the center of side seam.
+- Repeat the process to join the lining; leaving a small opening at the center of the side seam.

 - Press lining seam allowance: pin and straight stitch opening closed. *This can be machine or stitched by hand.

-- Slide the eyelet barrel through the hole from right side of bucket, place washer over the barrel to create a fabric sandwich.
+- Slide the eyelet barrel through the hole from the right side of the bucket, place washer over the barrel to create a fabric sandwich.
 Grab your setter tools and hammer and set eyelets in place.

 - Cut two pieces of rope 18″ long.
 Tie one end in a knot and thread through the eyelet from the inside of bucket out: then back through the other eyelet.
-Tie in knot.
+Tie in a knot.